LisaMolloy5/Animal-Matching-Game/TESTING.md

 * This was rectified using safari web-kits.

+### Unfixable bug

+* On safari and iOS systems a glitch was found that reveals a small parts of some cards when a game card is clicked.
+* Prefixes were used to try and rectify this issue as suggested by tutor support, as well as suggestions found from stack overflow but utimately there was no solution to this bug.

 ### Lighthouse Testing
 - This website was tested using the [Google Lighthouse](https://developers.google.com/web/tools/lighthouse/) feature.